RABBITS -- II. The impact of AGN feedback on coalescing supermassive black holes in disc and elliptical galaxy mergers: Introduction

 Based on the {\sc gadget-3} code \citep[last described by][]{Springel2005} which includes smoothed particle hydrodynamics (SPH) and galaxy formation subgrid models \citep{Hu2014,Eisenreich2017}, the {\sc ketju} code further incorporates the high-accuracy algorithmically regularized integrator {\sc mstar} \citep{Rantala2020} and PN corrections \citep{Blanchet2014}.
 This unique hybrid approach enables us to simultaneously capture galactic-scale galaxy formation processes and resolve the small-scale dynamics of SMBHs.
 The {\sc ketju} code has been successfully used to simulate the complex evolution of SMBHs in galaxy group environments in cosmological zoom-in simulations \citep{Mannerkoski2021,Mannerkoski2022}.
 Recently, \citet{Liao2023} \citepalias[hereafter][]{Liao2023} introduced a new accretion model for SMBH binaries to the {\sc ketju} code, which helps to improve the modelling of SMBH binaries in gas-rich galaxy mergers.
 Notably, \citetalias{Liao2023} incorporated both thermal and kinetic AGN feedback, allowing us to explore the impact of different implementations of AGN feedback.

-Our focus in this paper (Paper I of the RABBITS series) is on studying how AGN feedback and its numerical implementations affect both galaxy properties and the orbital evolution of SMBH binaries.
+Our focus in this paper (Paper II of the RABBITS series) is on studying how AGN feedback and its numerical implementations affect both galaxy properties and the orbital evolution of SMBH binaries.
+In a companion paper, \citet{Liao2023_PaperII} (hereafter Paper I), we focus on the impact of nuclear star formation on the hardening of SMBH binaries.
 The structure of this paper is as follows.
 In Section~\ref{sec:sim}, we describe the numerical code, the initial conditions, and the simulation details.
 The impact of AGN feedback on the properties of merging galaxies is presented in Section~\ref{sec:gal_prop}.
 In Section~\ref{sec:bh_orbit_decay}, we discuss the SMBH orbital decay in both the dynamical friction-dominated phase and the SMBH binary hardening and coalescence phase.
 We summarize and conclude in Section~\ref{sec:con}.
 In Appendices~\ref{ap:res_study} and \ref{ap:isolate_ETG}, we study the impact of numerical resolution and perform simulation tests of isolated elliptical galaxies.